Je Suis Auto: Cast

 The film features several cameo appearances by Austrian media personalities such as Chris Lohner, Eva Billisich, Conny Lee, and Joesi Prokopetz.

 Production

 In June 2018, monochrom announced at their event monocon that they are working on a new science fiction comedy film.

 The script was written by Grenzfurthner, who has been working in the field of artificial intelligence and art before, for example lecturing at the Royal United Services Institute, or by publishing books about the subject.

 Principal photography on the film began in August 2018, in cooperation with the production team of Traum und Wahnsinn.
-Directory of Photography was Thomas Weilguny, with whom Neuhuber and Grenzfurthner have frequently worked.
+Directory of Photography was Thomas Weilguny, with whom Neuhuber has frequently worked.

 Chase Masterson recorded her voice part in Vienna in November 2018.

+The premiere took place on July 1, 2024, at Stadtkino in Vienna.